BoggarapuPrasanth/patroni-ha/README.md

 ectd latest stable version is 3.
 Use version2 only in specific cases.
 For new installation use version 3.

-## postgres_bin_dir and postgres_data_dir variable ##
+##  and postgres_data_dir variable ##

-postgres_bin_dir variable is important parameter.

-These two parameters used in patroni.

-bin directory always depends on the OS.
-For example:
-Redhat Family such as Redhat, Centos, AmazonLinux default bin directory: - ** /usr/pgsql-<version>/bin** Debian Family: - **/usr/lib/postgresql/14/bin/""
+Please configure data directory if it different from /var/lib/postgresql